witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 | `reveal`         | `[u8]` | The result of executing the retrieval and aggregation stages of the data request |
 | `nonce`          | `u64`  | The nonce used for generating the previously published commitment                |

+### Reveal input

+_Reveal_ inputs abide by the general input format without adding any specific claim.

+The only distinctive feature of _reveal_ inputs is that they do not require matching signatures, as the transactions where these inputs can be included are always built by the nodes who produce the blocks where they are anchored, and in doing so, they already provide the signature of the entire list of transactions in the block's header.

 ## Signatures

 As aforementioned, transactions should include as many signatures as inputs.
 In every transaction, signatures complement the material required for satisfying the spending conditions that encumbered the past transaction outputs that the inputs in the transaction are trying to spend.
 Signatures and inputs are matched positionally, i.e. the first claim is checked against the first input and so forth.